Frequently Asked Questions

 If you’re joining our Pristine New Zealand trip, you’ll fly into Auckland, and out of Queenstown.

 There are regular flights in and out of all the airports we’ve talked about here.
-All flights in and out of New Zealand are via Auckland.
+Most flights in and out of New Zealand are via Auckland.
 Get in touch with us for more detail about this.

 Where will I be staying on my trip?